ellakoa/postcard-poem/content/posts/gone-fishing-days.md

   Once hooked, you reel it into your heart
   Memories to treasure and never part.

+  In the retelling the story might grow
+  But hey, your story, your show.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-